Lisa Roberts – Antarctic Arts Fellow 2001-02

 - Clear in language

-The key outcome of Lisa's Antarctic Arts Fellowship:
+The key outcomes of Lisa's Antarctic Arts Fellowship:

 42 Days – Pictures and Words describing an Antarctic voyage